wehr-to/CCNA-Study-Guide/Network-Automation/Notes.md

 ## HTTP Methods
 ```
-GET - Retrieves data from object
+GET - Retrieves data from object / Read
-PUT - Adds information to an object
+PUT - Adds information to an object / Update
-POST - Creates an object
+POST - Creates an object / Create
-DELETE - Removes an object
+DELETE - Removes an object / Delete
-PATCH - Applies partial modifications to an object
+PATCH - Applies partial modifications to an object / Update
 ```